-Canada occupies a major portion of North America, Canada borders with the United States on the south by the United States state of Alaska to the northwest, with the Atlanta Ocean to the east, to the Pacific Ocean in the west and north with the Arctic Ocean.
+Canada occupies a major portion of North America, Canada borders with the United States on the south by the US state of Alaska to the northwest, with the Atlanta Ocean to the east, to the Pacific Ocean in the west and north with the Arctic Ocean.

 It is the world’s second largest country by total area, and shares land borders with the United States to the south and northwest.
 By total area (including its waters), Canada by far has more lakes than any other country and has a large amount of the world’s freshwater.
 Canada is the second largest country in the world after Russia and largest on the continent.